nethli/Crud_Operations/README.md

-# Basic PHP Crud Opeartions With PHP & MySQL
+# Basic PHP Crud Operations With PHP & MySQL

 ## Everyday is a learning day !